ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants?.md

 Finally, bryophytes (mosses) have no vascular tissue, flowers, seeds, etc.

 ## Origin of Plants
 541,000,000 years ago, the Phanerozoic era started.
 The land was barren of any plants or animals.
-Ocean was full
+Ocean was mostly single-celled organisms.